FREE DOWNLOAD - Life After Your Logo Design

 If you recently had a logo designed for your business, congratulations.
 It’s a huge step toward developing the face of your brand.
 (If you did not buy a logo yet, then this information will still be valuable in helping you decide on a level of investment for your logo.)

-If you’re reading this, it’s because you probably recognize that the visual branding portion of your business does not stop at logo design.
+If you’re reading this, it’s because you probably recognize that the visual branding portion of your business does not stop (or even begin) at logo design.
 The logo is only a smart part of your visual branding story, and you’ll need to be aware of some risks when it comes to putting it out there for the world to see, lest you do more damage than good.

 There are best practices to consider, as well as many risks that may end up hurting how folks perceive you in the marketplace.
 It is very easy to put your logo out there, but are you giving yourself a good chance for brand awareness?